Rouzax/TorrentScript/README.md

 Other important setting is that for each torrent a new Folder needs to be created.
 ![qBittorrent Folder settings page](https://i.imgur.com/Uq6bOBP.png)

-Within Radarr you need to set up Remote Path Mapping to an emtpy folder, otherwise Radarr will pick up to downloads directly from qbittorent
+Within Radarr you need to set up Remote Path Mapping to an empty folder, otherwise Radarr will pick up to downloads directly from qbittorent

 Example:
 - qBittorent root download path = C:\Torrent\Downloads\